-- Search or browse for objects ready to print or customize.
-Try Thingiverse, MakerBot's free design community for discovering, making, and sharing 3D printable objects.
+- Search or browse for objects using Thingiverse, MakerBot's free design community for discovering, making, and sharing 3D printable objects.
 Here are more 3D file sites

-- Design your own 3D object using 3D modeling software.
-Try Tinkercad a simple 3D design application, which is great for all ages and does not require any downloading.
+- Design your own 3D object using 3D modeling software such as Tinkercad a simple 3D design application, which is great for all ages and does not require any downloading.
 Additional 3D software

 - For more information on 3D printing visit our FAQ section, books, or visit 3dprintingforbeginners.com.

 3D printing is a process of making a three-dimensional solid object of virtually any shape from a digital model.
 3D printing is achieved using an additive process, where successive layers of material are laid down in different shapes.
 An object is literally built layer upon layer.